notthetup/goertzel-filter/README.md

 	- arguments:
 		- `sample` : __Float32Array__ - An array of data to be analyzed.
 The size of the array has to be equal to the `chunkSize` used during the `init`.

   - returns: Returns the power of the signal at `frequencyToDetect`.
 The higher the number the more (relative) power was detected at that frequency.
+This value is normalised to `chunkSize` and should be about `0.25` for a perfect match.

 # License